-Regulation should be read in conjunction with the press release of the Bank for International Settlements dated October 27, 1998 concerning instruments eligible for inclusion in Tier 1 Capital (the " BIS Press Release ").
-The French language version of the BIS Press Release is attached to the report published annually by the SGCB entitled " Modalités de calcul du ratio international de solvabilité ".
-Negative Pledge: There will be no negative pledge in respect of the Notes.
-Events of Default: There will be no events of default in respect of the Notes.
-However, the Notes must be redeemed in the event of liquidation of the Issuer, in an amount calculated on the basis of the Original Principal Amount of the Notes.
-Interest: The Notes bear interest on their Current Principal Amount at a fixed rate of 6.500% per annum from, and including, June 6, 2007 (the "Issue Date ") payable quarterly in arrears on a non-cumulative basis on March 6, June 6, September 6 and December 6 of each year (each an "Interest Payment Date "), commencing on September 6, 2007.
-"First Call Date" means June 6, 2012.
-"Interest Period" means the period beginning on (and including) the Issue Date and ending on (but excluding) the first Interest Payment Date and each successive period beginning on (and including) an Interest Payment Date and ending on (but excluding) the next succeeding Interest Payment Date.
+Negative Pledge:

+Events of Default:

+Interest:

+"Interest Period" means a Fixed Rate Interest Period or a Floating Rate Interest Period, as the case may be.

 Interest payments are subject to the provisions set forth below under "Interest Payments", "Loss Absorption" and "Reinstatement".

-Interest Payments: Optional Non-Payment of Interest On each Interest Payment Date, the Issuer shall pay interest on the Notes accrued to that date in respect of the Interest Period ending immediately prior to such Interest Payment Date, subject to the provisions of the following paragraphs.
+Optional Non-Payment of Interest

+On each Interest Payment Date, the Issuer shall pay interest on the Notes accrued to that date in respect of the Interest Period ending immediately prior to such Interest Payment Date, subject to the provisions of the following paragraphs.
 The interest to be paid will be calculated on the basis of the Current Principal Amount of the Notes outstanding during any Interest Period.

 For so long as the provisions set forth below under "Mandatory Interest Payment" do not apply, the Issuer may elect not to pay interest on any Interest Payment Date, in particular with a view to restoring its regulatory capital in order to ensure the continuity of its activities without weakening its financial structure.

 Any amount of interest, excluding Broken Interest (as defined below), not so paid on an Interest Payment Date shall be forfeited and shall no longer be due and payable by the Issuer.

 Furthermore, the Issuer shall be required not to pay interest on the Notes, subject to the provisions set forth below under "Mandatory Interest Payment", if, on or at any time prior to the fifth Business Day prior to such Interest Payment Date, a Capital Deficiency Event (as defined below) has occurred or would occur upon payment of the interest due on such Interest Payment Date.